-A. All development sites shall be provided with public water, sanitary sewer, broadband (fiber), and storm drainage.
+- A. All development sites shall be provided with public water, sanitary sewer, broadband (fiber), and storm drainage.
 Response: The submitted Utility Plan shows the location of proposed public water, sanitary sewer, and stormwater drainage facilities.
-Broadband fiber service will be detailed with construction plans.

-- B. Where necessary to serve property as specified in "A" above, required public facility installations shall be constructed concurrent with development.
+Broadband fiber service will be detailed in construction plans. - B. Where necessary to serve property as specified in "A" above, required public facility installations shall be constructed concurrent with development.
 Response: All of the utilities identified above will be constructed concurrent with the development. - C. Off-site public facility extensions necessary to fully serve a development site and adjacent properties shall be constructed concurrent with development.
-Response: The applicant will extend all utilities as necessary to serve the development as required by this section.
-As shown on the submitted Utility Plan, an offsite sanitary sewer connection will be bored in the 10 foot combined side PUE of Lots 253/254 of the Cascadia Village Subdivision to connect to the existing sanitary sewer line in Jerger Street to the north. - D. As necessary to provide for orderly development of adjacent properties, public facilities installed concurrent with development of a site shall be extended through the site to the edge of adjacent property(ies).

-Response: As shown on the submitted Utility Plan, all public facilities are proposed to be extended through the site to the edge of adjacent properties. - E. Private on-site sanitary sewer and storm drainage facilities may be considered provided all the following conditions exist:

-Response: All facilities will be public with the exception a single private sanitary sewer line and easement is proposed along the common line of Lots 25/26 to serve Lots 19 and 27.
+Response: The applicant will extend all utilities as necessary to serve the development as required by this section. - D. As necessary to provide for orderly development of adjacent properties, public facilities installed concurrent with development of a site shall be extended through the site to the edge of adjacent property(ies).
+Response: As shown on the submitted Utility Plan, all public facilities are proposed to be extended through the site to the edge of adjacent properties. - E. Private on-site sanitary sewer and storm drainage facilities may be considered provided all the following conditions exist: Response: All facilities will be public except a private storm drainage line is proposed to serve Lots 1 5 along the back of these lots.
+This line will drain into the public line along Ten Eyck Road and then into the public storm detention tank in Hood Street.